rem-ml/rem-ml/README.md

  ---

-- ML Engineer with an MSc in Artificial Intelligence
-- I build production ML systems and LLM-powered applications
+I'm an ML/AI engineer from Scotland.
+I train models and make agents do work for me.

+Have a look at some of the projects I've made public below, or check out the writeups on my website.

-- Currently consulting on AI agent and automation projects
+Currently focused on agentic AI and getting better at TypeScript.
+Feel free to say hi!
-- Based in Scotland

 ---